The Low Power Station

 Special Thanks:

 I added a 68pF capacitor in parallel with C2 (120pF) on the RF board to make the VFO range spread out because I want to listen to SSB QSOs.
 VFO covers about 267kHz, but it is difficult to tune.
-I'm looking for 100k-ohm 20-turn potentiometer.

 p.s.